brassica-collective/handbook/content/brassica/handbook/Agreements/conduct_agreement.md

     * Determine the conditions that will need to be met to lift the pause-on-participation (these should be specific and feasible actions, such as participating in mediated conversations with those involved, offering apologies or acknowledgements of the harm caused to impacted participants, attending training, demonstrating learning and understanding in a particular area and a commitment to changed behaviour).
     * Work with affected parties to assess what broader changes may be needed (potential examples include, creating new group training, investing in more mutual care and mutual aid (including those who have caused harm), facilitating and mediating conversations between affected parties, working groups, or the all participants)
     * Support return to participation if/when relevant conditions have been met.

 **Agreement review:** all participants are expected to reflect on the ways our collective practices structure how we relate to each other and propose amendments to agreements where relevant

 **Further actions:**
 * **Escalate:** the Pause on Participation working group will initiate an Involuntary Exit process if the conditions for returning to participation are not met within the specified time-frame.

 ### 5. Involuntary Exit

+**Situations this process applies to**:
+Demonstrating a pattern of violating community agreements, including deep and sustained damaging behaviour.
+For example, domestic violence or other abusive behaviours.

+**Response**:
+Repeated violations of collective agreements will initiate the Exit Pathway (as detailed in the Entry and Exit Pathways Agreement), including removal from communication channels and administrative privileges, relinquishing expectations of the collective, return of transitional equity.
+In addition, the context prompting an involuntary exit may be communicated privately to organisers of other projects within our broader ecosystem of collective practices if there is reason to believe that broader awareness would provide more avenues for supporting the behaviour changes we believe would reduce further harm.

+**Further actions**:
+Continued learning: The group will work to assess the conditions that led to the exit, and work with affected parties and the whole group to identify any broader changes we may need to initiate within our collective practices.

+Re-entry pathways: In keeping with abolitionist views that people are capable of change and self reflection in their own time, a re-entry pathway may be considered if the person shows long term extensive change in behaviour and expresses interest in participating again.
+In circumstances where participants remain concerned about safety, collective-wide decisions may need to be made about how we determine our capacity for responding to these concerns.

 ## Review Conditions
 This agreement will be reviewed in any of the following circumstances (whichever comes first):